 Pitch your tent on our hill and be nestled in your own private micro forest!
 Several sites exist along an old logging road with dense forest on either side.
 Follow the road up for the bird's eye view of Birdhous, our co-working landscape.
 You can come down to help out with farm chores and cool off in the river, or head further in to explore the forest.
-Plenty of room to get lost in and food fresh from the garden.
+Plenty of room to get lost in.

 Compostable toilets available now and outdoor showers are on the way.